web3-engineer/web3-engineer/README.md

 *And, of course: Node.js !!!

-🧙‍♂️ I am a fellow magician with great experience with ethereum, where i worked for 2 years.
+🧙‍♂️ I am a fellow magician with great experience with ethereum <3

 💬 Contact me for Layer 2, ZK, scalability and everything related to crypto.